Can Cannbidiol (or CBD) Support Your DNA?

-With a wealth of previously unknown health benefits, the phytocannabinoid known as cannabidiol (CBD) holds massive potential as an extraordinarily promising miracle drug that is therapeutically useful for treating a variety of ailments.
+A wealth of previously unknown health benefits show that the phytocannabinoid known as cannabidiol (CBD) holds massive potential as therapeutically useful for treating a variety of ailments.
 To date, CBD has been found to possess anti-seizure, antioxidant, neuroprotective, anti-inflammatory, analgesic, anti-tumor, anti-psychotic, and anti-anxiety properties.

 As research into this powerful drug continues, studies have also been conducted on CBD’s mechanisms of action on the body.
 CBD has been shown to act as an inhibitor, an antagonist but also as an agonist as well.